 Because I found it difficult to be in many places at once, I decided to move some of my courses online.
 This allows me to train a greater number of people, and not be restricted to where I can train based on geography.
 The first of these courses to be released was my Online Photoshop Course to replicate the content from my Photoshop classroom training.
 This led to the development of various online courses in programming, computing, games design and GCSE courses for teacher training.
 I am currently writing an online course for people studying for their amateur radio licence.

 Raspberry Pi, Gamemaker, Scratch, Python and Teacher Training

 I have developed courses for teachers to learn about the Raspberry Pi, Scratch, Visual Basic, and Python programming languages.
 I am also very busy delivering courses on GameMaker Studio.

-Nowadays I get a lot of my work from www.codecollege.co.uk website, and I work freelance for other training organisations who require my skills.
-You may meet me on a programming course, when I am exhibiting at an education show such as the BETT Show, or maybe as an attendee of Techcamp, where I am a lead instructor.
+Nowadays I get a lot of my work from www.codecollege.co.uk website where I trained 6000 teachers in face to face classroom sessions before I stopped counting numbers.
+I also work freelance for other training organisations who require my skills.
+You may meet me on a programming course, when I am exhibiting at an education show such as the BETT Show, or maybe as an attendee or parent of a child at Techcamp, where I am a lead instructor.

 Aerial Photography and Video

 I have always been interested in flying (I used to work in the flying school at Blackpool Airport at weekends).
 So I decided to become CAA licenced to do commercial video and photography with my DJI Inspire.
 This craft weights 3kg and can travel at 50 Miles Per Hour. it is an idea craft for producing aerial shots for websites, film companies, businesses, for creating 360 degree panoramas, site mapping for archaeologists and much more.
 Working with the UAV (Unmanned Aerial Vehicle) makes life more interesting as well as providing a good income from film and related work and aerial photography for customers websites.